 - The Director shall call regular meetings of the faculty at least once a term.
 A written notice with a stated agenda shall be sent to faculty members at least one working day prior to the date of the meeting. - Special meetings with stated agendas shall be called by the Director at her/his discretion or at the written request of the FPAC. - The Director or her/his Deputy shall chair all faculty meetings. - The Director shall appoint a minute taker from among the faculty on a term basis.
 The minute taker shall duly take the minutes of the meetings, write them up and send them to the Director for inspection before they are sent to faculty and the Deputy Vice Chancellor.

 2.5.2 Deputy Director

-The Deputy Director is responsible for the implementation and administration of all aspects of the Foundation Program, including the management of the teaching team and their performance.
-The Deputy Director is required to work closely with the Director on issues related to the overall running of the Foundation Program.
+The Deputy Directors hall assist the Director in the implementation and administration of all aspects of the Foundation Program, including the management of the teaching team and their performance.

 Duties and Responsibilities